cyfyifanchen/food-truck/README.md

 - [x] Better UI and UX.
 - ~~[] Making the UI more user-friendly. e.g instead of using drop down select filter, it's probably better to use click button.~~
 - ~~[] Enable random while disabling filter or vice versa.~~
-- [] Maybe make a nav for random food truck and filtered food truck
-- [] Skelton
-- [] Trying out partial rendering
-- [] Fetch the data on the server, and pass it to as prop
-- [] Search